 The anatomy of the trigeminal nerve.

 The trigeminal nerve originates in the brainstem as a small motor root and a large sensory root.
 These roots fuse as they leave the brainstem.
 The trigeminal nerve travels forward into the middle cranial fossa where it expands into the large and crescent-shaped trigeminal ganglion.
 The trigeminal ganglion divides to give rise to the three divisions of the trigeminal nerve: the ophthalmic nerve (V1), the maxillary nerve (V2), and the mandibular nerve (V3) (Figure 209-1).
 Each of these nerves leaves the middle cranial fossa through its own foramen.

 The ophthalmic nerve is the smallest branch of the trigeminal nerve.
 It travels forward in the lateral wall of the cavernous sinus and enters the orbit via the superior orbital fissure.
 It provides sensory innervation to the forehead, scalp, upper eyelid, cornea, nasal cavity, sinuses, and the orbit.
 This nerve is not discussed further because it does not innervate any oral or dental structures.

 The maxillary nerve is purely sensory.
 It travels forward in the lateral wall of the cavernous sinus and exits the cranial vault via the foramen rotundum into the pterygopalatine fossa.
 It then enters the orbit through the inferior orbital fissure to continue on as the infraorbital nerve and emerge on the face.
 The infraorbital nerve terminates as a sensory nerve to the lower eyelid, upper cheek, nose, and upper lip.
 The infraorbital nerve gives off the anterior superior alveolar nerves prior to its termination.
-These nerves supply the maxillary sinus, the maxillary incisors, the maxillary canine teeth, and the ...
+These nerves supply the maxillary sinus, the maxillary incisors, the maxillary canine teeth, ...